 Following stellar returns in 2021, on top of positive returns in each of the last three years, it is understandable that some are wondering where next for equities.
 Having seen valuation multiples expand and margins swell through the pandemic, much of the good news associated with the recovery is reflected in prices and we cannot expect to rely on a repeat of in the face of rising costs and interest rates.
-As such, the future direction of markets is likely to rest on continued growth in sales and earnings, an environment ripe for the companies with pricing power we discussed last quarter.
+The first weeks of 2022 have already brought some volatility to markets.